 “The Messenger of Allah (SAW) said, ′ I will be the leader of mankind of the Day of Resurrection, the first whose grave will be opened, the first to intercede and the first to be asked to intercede.’”
 [Narrated by Muslim, 2278]

-Since Sha’ban is the month of the Prophet, it’s the perfect time to begin sponsoring an orphan.
-For just $2/day, you can sponsor an orphan in need and be among the people beloved to Allah’s Messenger.
+Since Sha’ban is the month of the Prophet, it’s the perfect time to sponsor an orphan.
+For just $2 a day, you will be a lifeline for a child in need, taking care of his or her education, meals and general well-being.
+May you be beloved to Allah’s Messenger.

 4. The Quran verse commanding Salawat was revealed